microsoft/security-devops-azdevops/README.md

 * Execution of a full suite of security tools
 * Normalized processing of results into the SARIF format
 * Build breaks and more
+* Captures the container images pushed in a build run

 ## Basic